 I am a firm believer that "you get out, what you put in".
 The food plot/crops have been constantly rotated since owning the land.
 We rotate these food plots with corn, soybeans, one year was even oats with an under story of alfalfa.
 Now in 2022, Oats were added.
 The alfalfa will remain as the primary cover converting over to just upland grasses.
 These giant food plot provides critical nutrients going into winter for the wildlife.
 The alfalfa is also used year around by deer, turkey, grouse. in 2022, 28-1100 lb. hay bales were produce for local farms from some of the areas we cut.
 We do not sell these crops, they are planted, and cut for the benefit of the wildlife.
-To accomplish all this, there is a lot of cost and sweat equity that goes into the land each year.
+To accomplish all this, there is a lot of sweat equity that goes into the land each year.
 However, the rewards always exceed the efforts in my opinion.

 Our wildlife food crops are also now in the lake.
 In October 2017, we planted native wild rice in Twin Lake and Pretty Pond.
 Using about 40 pounds of seed, we made over 600 mud balls, about the size of a golf ball and planted in depths between 4" and 18".
 We are expecting to see our first crop within 3-4 years we will not harvest but rather let it reseed itself creating a stronger presence.